wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

-﻿=== Contact Form Plugin by vCita ===
+﻿=== Contact Form Builder by vCita ===
 Contributors: vCita
 Donate link: http://www.vcita.com?invite=WP
-Tags: contact form, contact us form, free contact form, form builder, web form, HTML form, form  maker, custom forms, contact form 7, forms plugin, contact button, sidebar, easy contact form, email, feedback form, vCita, cvita, Wordpress contact form, wp form, contact form crm, contact management, customer relations management, contact forms, pop up, contact us, contact me, website pop up plugin, online form
+Tags: contact form, contact us form, free contact form, form builder, web form, HTML form, form  maker, custom forms, contact form 7, forms plugin, contact button, sidebar, easy contact form, email, feedback form, vCita, cvita, Wordpress contact form, wp form, contact form crm, contact management, customer relations management, contact forms, pop up, contact us, contact me, website pop up plugin, online form, vCita, FR - Appel à l'action, capture de prospects, génération de prospects, formulaire de contact popup, campagne mail, facture, facturation, formulaire de contact wordpress, module formulaire de contact wordpress, français, ES-formulario de contacto, gestión de contactos, formulario de contacto fácil, formulario de contactogratis,formulario de contacto de CRM, formularioen línea, formulario de contactowordpress, español, formulário de contato, gestão de contato, formulário de contato fácil, formulário de contato de CRM, formulário de contato gratuito, formulário online, formulário de contato wordpress, português
 Requires at least: 2.8
-Tested up to: 4.2.2
+Tested up to: 4.3
-Stable tag: 3.9.5
+Stable tag: 3.10.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Contact Form Builder that will help you capture more leads on your WordPress website and manage your contacts more effectively
-== Description ==
+Contact Form Builder that helps you capture more leads on your WordPress website and manage your contacts more effectively == Description ==

-Contact Form plugin by vCita is the ultimate way to capture and manage leads on your WordPress site.<BR>
+Contact Form plugin by vCita is the ultimate way to capture and manage leads on your WordPress website.<BR>
-Use vCita **Contact Form Builder** to create and integrate beautiful forms in seconds - customized to any purpose and perfectly match the website and brand.<BR>
+Use vCita **Contact Form Builder** to create and integrate beautiful forms in seconds - customized to any purpose and perfectly match the website theme and design.<BR>
 All form submissions will be sent to your email, as well as added to your **vCita CRM** where you can manage all your contacts and leads more effectively.

+* Receive all contact form submissions to your email
+* Set multiple recepient to receive the contact form submissions.
+* Get real time mobile (SMS) notifications and never miss a customer
+* Quickly view and reply on-the-go with the vCita Mobile App for <a href="https://itunes.apple.com/il/app/vcita-mobile-crm/id1025423769?mt=8">iPhone</a> or <a href="https://play.google.com/store/apps/details?id=com.vcita.mobileapp">Android</a>

 = Build the contact form you need in seconds - no coding required: =
-* **Classic Form**– Choose a form template and customize the fields, colors, fonts and layout.
+* **Classic Contact Form**– Choose a layout from our template bank, and customize the fields, colors and fonts
-* **Active Form -  LiveSite widget** – Helps you generate new sales opportunities, and encourage more visitors and potential clients to take action: send a message, schedule an appointment, upload documents and pay for services, any time, using any device
+* **Active Contact Form -  LiveSite Widget** – Helps you capture more leads on your site!
+The widget encourages more visitors and potential clients to take action and contact your team: send a message, schedule an appointment, upload documents or even pay for services, any time, using any device
-* **Sidebar contact widget** – Add a contact box to the sidebar of your website.
+* **Sidebar contact widget** – Minimized contact form that can be added to the sidebar of your website.

-Add your contact form to any page or post using shortcode
+You can add your contact form to any page or post using shortcode

 = Keep all form submissions in one place and manage your leads in an effective way: =
-* Get an unlimited archive for contacts and client communication.
+* Every customer interaction is saved in unlimited archive for contacts and client communication.
 * Easily search for contacts and follow up: take notes, edit contact information and track sent emails.
-* Receive instant notifications for every form submission or contact request on your site via Email or SMS.
+* Receive instant notifications for every form submission or contact request on your site via Email or Mobile (SMS).

-**vCita Contact Form is Free!** Download Our WordPress Contact Form Now.<BR>
+**vCita Contact Form Plugin can be used free forever, and also offers several premium options** Download Our WordPress Contact Form Now.<BR>
 The plugin connects to your vCita account.
 You may create a FREE account at vCita directly from the plugin.

 >[Plugin homepage](https://www.vcita.com/software/wordpress_contact_form?o=WP&invite=WP "vCita contact form for WordPress") | [Video Tutorials](http://www.vcita.com/education_center "tutorials") | [FAQ & Support](http://support.vcita.com/home "vCita support forum") | [For Web Professionals](https://www.vcita.com/partners/web-professionals?invite=WP&o=WP "partners")